-- understand reasons for behavior? - recognize atypical behavior in students? - build trust with students and foster relationships so that students can thrive academically? - adapt my teaching to reflect knowledge of my students? - differentiate instruction based on what I know about my students' - get to know parents and connect with the community where I teach? strengths, interests and needs? - review student's records such as IFSP/IEP documents including the behavior plans and Transition documents?
+- know my students as people and as learners? - understand reasons for behavior? - recognize atypical behavior in students? - build trust with students and foster relationships so that students can thrive academically? - adapt my teaching to reflect knowledge of my students? - differentiate instruction based on what I know about my students' - get to know parents and connect with the community where I teach? strengths, interests and needs? - review student's records such as IFSP/IEP documents including the behavior plans and Transition documents?